what is a lab grown diamond?

 A lab-grown diamond is a real diamond that is created in a controlled laboratory environment.

 This is achieved by replicating the natural process that forms diamonds deep in the earth.
-Lab-grown diamonds are composed of pure carbon, and share identical chemical, physical, and optical properties to that of mined diamonds.
+Lab-grown diamonds are composed of pure carbon, and share identical chemical, physical, and optical properties to those of mined diamonds.

 Collection of beautiful diamonds on a reflective black surface